 Programme Information for Healthcare Science Innovation Fellowship Applicants

-The programme will provide experience of the innovation process, focusing on technologies to benefit cancer patients in primary and secondary care, equipping Fellows with the knowledge, skills and confidence for the development, evaluation and implementation of new technologies, and the ability to initiate and lead their own technology innovation projects in the future.
+The programme will provide experience of the innovation process, focusing on digital technologies for medtech diagnostics or monitoring, equipping successful Fellows with the knowledge, skills and confidence for the development, evaluation and implementation of new technologies, and the ability to initiate and lead their own technology innovation projects in the future.

-Host departments of Fellows will be awarded a £15K Innovation Fellows bursary to cover auditable costs associated with the Fellowship, and Fellows will have access to blended project–based and online learning and training resources and mentoring to undertake a technology innovation project relevant to their department.
+Host departments of Fellows will be awarded a £15k Innovation Fellows bursary, and Fellows will have access to blended project–based and online learning and training resources and mentoring to undertake a technology innovation project relevant to their department.

-Fellows will be encouraged to look at projects through the prism of the NHS Long Term Plan, seeing the patient as a partner, and understanding their journey , addressing living with and beyond cancer and considering future health technology possibilities.
+Fellows will be encouraged to look at projects through the prism of the NHS Long Term Plan, seeing the patient as a partner, understanding their journey and considering future health technology possibilities.
 Device regulation and standards will be introduced as enablers to the safe and effective introduction of new and emerging technologies.
 Methods for identifying and managing unmet needs will be introduced as a central methodology.

 Technological solutions are a key component to meeting the challenges facing the NHS and the changing society in which we live.
 Safe and effective technologies together with the adoption of innovative solutions at pace and scale are essential for patient benefit and to keep healthcare operating at the limits of science.

 Healthcare Scientists need to be given the “tools to do the job” in terms of healthcare technology management techniques, to lead developing and implementing evolving technologies and innovative solutions.
-The Fellowship scheme will build system capacity to increase medical device regulatory and standards expertise and innovation capabilities for the introduction of appropriate technologies to benefit cancer patients in primary or secondary care settings.
-With prevalence of cancer forecast to increase, the Cancer Workforce Plan has recognised the potential for scientific and technological innovations to transform care.
+The Fellowship scheme will build system capacity to increase medical device regulatory and standards expertise and innovation capabilities for the introduction of appropriate technologies.

-D4D work with people living with long-term conditions (across the life course from very young children to older adults) and bring together teams to catalyse technology development in response to unmet needs, which, if addressed, will deliver the most impact for patients, carers and health & social care.
-D4D projects begin with a holistic assessment of functional limitations and challenges that arise from living with long term conditions.
+Devices for Dignity work with people living with long-term conditions (across the life course from very young children to older adults) and bring together teams to catalyse technology development in response to unmet needs, which, if addressed, will deliver the most impact for patients, carers and health & social care.
+Projects begin with a holistic assessment of functional limitations and challenges that arise from living with long term conditions.
 Often health conditions are managed in isolation, which is not always effective for patients in identifying the most suitable technology to help them.
-D4D recognise the challenges of overlapping complications of illnesses on quality of life and the ability to live, work and function independently.
+Devices for Dignity recognise the challenges of overlapping complications of illnesses on quality of life and the ability to live, work and function independently.

 Programme Criteria and Content